TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.720 (2017-05-16) =
+* New: post stats are now cached for one day.
+This **speeds up stats page loading by roughly 50%**!
+The feature can be disabled in case of issues.
+* Tweak: updated plugin hooks for compatibility with the new Request Payment addon.
+* Tweak: improvements in update routine.

 = 2.716 (2017-05-01) =
 * Tweak: hidden Error Log box from non-general options pages.
 * Tweak: better hiding of general options boxes from non-general options pages.